JD154/fedora-dotfiles/README.md

 ### Secondary programs:

-- xrandr to set resolution.
+- Xrandr to set resolution.
 - Feh to set wallpaper.
 - Pulseaudio but I think you can use Alsa.
 - Python to some scripts inside.